 How sensitive to imperfections in a shell surface shape is the load at which that shell buckles?
-See the examples below in which the so-called “imperfection sensitivity” is high, moderate, and low.
+See the examples below and press the buttons on the left-hand side of the page.
+Examples are given in which the so-called “imperfection sensitivity” is high, moderate, and low.
 Also included is an example in which the “imperfection” is actually a poor design.

 This slide shows typical buckling behavior of a very thin monocoque (unstiffened) cylindrical shell under uniform axial compression (end shortening).
 The behavior of this type of shell is extremely sensitive to initial imperfections, as demonstrated below.
 (In this photograph the post-buckling pattern is “artificially” stabilized because there is a solid mandrel inside the shell.)